Soojin-Lee0819/introduction-to-interactive-media/finalProject/journal.md

  ![](images/pacmanbg.png)

  Then, I tried creating the Pacman eating sound, but it was too hard because there was no correct pitch on Arduino.
-This is seen below:

  **WILL I CHANGE MY PROJECT?** After this, I decided to change my project to Flappy Bird.